My Kind of Country (Canadian TV series)

 My Kind of Country is a Canadian country music television series which aired on CBC Television in 1971.

 Premise

 This Winnipeg-produced series featured regulars Ray St. Germain, Dennis Olson, Melody Renville and Al Weldon.
 The house band was led by Ron Halldorson.

 Scheduling

-This half-hour series was broadcast Saturddays at 10:30 p.m.
+This half-hour series was broadcast Saturdays at 10:30 p.m.
 (Eastern) from 11 April to 17 July 1971.